Manjaka13/gestion-stock/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.\
 The build is minified and the filenames include the hashes.

+## Deployment

+Once you push your changes to main or develop branches, prod and pre-prod are builded automatically Production mode is available at https://gestion-stock.netlify.app it's deployed from "main" branch Pre-prod mode is available at https://preprod-gestion-stock.netlify.app it's deployed from "develop" branch